martinjohndyer/FAIR_Code_design/episodes/Dont_touch_your_code_anymore.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Learn how to set up configuration files using a simple INI file
+- Understand the purpose and usage of configuration files and command line interfaces.
+- Create, read, and write configuration files in different formats (INI, JSON, YAML)
-- Be able to create simple command line interfaces with argparse
+- Learn to design and implement command-line interfaces (CLI) using argparse
+- Integrate configuration files with CLI arguments for dynamic applications.

 ::::::::::::::::::::::::::::::::::::::::::::::::